 - from ticketing agents and event organizers, when you purchase tickets to a football related event;

 - from vendors, when you purchase a Club membership package or Club related merchandise;

 - Club corporate partners, licensees, sponsors, suppliers and broadcasters (Club Partners);

 - FFA, or an FFA Member Federation, association, club and/or a competition administrator registered with FFA from time to time (Football Administrators);

 - Member Federations; and

-- the organisations identified under section 5 (Disclosing Your Personal Information) below.
+- the organizations identified under section 5 (Disclosing Your Personal Information) below.

 4. Using Your Personal Information